7 Types of Boundaries in Relationships – With Real Examples

 Poor boundaries often lead to an unhealthy dynamic where one person may feel like giving a lot more and getting a lot less in return.
 They may also feel like they’re being taken advantage of.

-As you can guess (or have experienced) that this type of relationship dynamic can be extremely draining and overwhelming for one or both partners.
+As you can guess (or have experienced) that this type of relationship dynamic can be emotionally draining and overwhelming for one or both partners.

 People with poor boundaries in relationships usually experience constant feelings of hurt, confusion, and resentment toward their partner.
 This is not a very good sign if you want a rich and fulfilling relationship with your spouse.